sumit-kr-das/flipcart-clone/README.md

 - It uses ReactJS,
 NodeJS,
-MongoDB & powerfull login, sign up authentication.
+MongoDB & login, sign up authentication.
 It also use REST FULL API.

 ## ⭐ Contribution: